Similarities, Differences, and Overlap: Mechanical Engineering & Electrical Engineering

 • Computer and electronic product manufacturing (7 percent)

-• Research and development; physical and life sciences (5 percent)
+• Research and development in the physical, engineering, and life sciences (5 percent)

 Post-Graduation Careers